We look at why the LEGO Queer Eye set is not just another LGBTQIA+ set and why it brought Flynn from LEGO Masters U.S. to tears.

 A big misconception that many of these ‘passionate’ AFOLs seem to draw on is the ‘political’ nature of this set.
 But, you might be surprised to know that this set is NOT political.

 Kids don’t want a flower ornament for their living room, they want Ninjas and cool boats and such.
 There is a significant shift in the methodology behind the LEGO Group to increase the inclusivity of all ages.
-And it wasn’t just all ages too; there was a significant concern when the LEGO Group first introduced their first skin-toned Minifigures, and what it meant for racial representation.
+And it wasn’t just all ages too.
+Was a significant concern when the LEGO Group first introduced their first skin-toned Minifigures, and what it meant for racial representation.

 So what does this have to do with Queer Eye?